 The development of South Sinai - the triangle between the 'horns' of the Red Sea - started abruptly in 1967 with the Israeli Occupation of the peninsula following the Six Day War.
-Since the resumption of Egyptian governance in 1982, multiple areas of contestation have grown up between the Egyptian government and the culturally and ethnically distinct indigenous Bedouin population, now mostly sedentarized but some still following mobile, agropastoral livelihoods.
+Since the resumption of Egyptian governance in 1982, multiple areas of contestation have grown up between the Egyptian government and the culturally and ethnically distinct indigenous Bedouin population of around 40,000, now mostly sedentarized but some still following mobile, agro-pastoral livelihoods.
 These disputes include land rights, access to services and natural resource management.
 South Sinai's natural resources have been heavily exploited by Egyptian commercial interests (often in breach of environmental regulations and damaging traditional Bedouin livelihoods), both in extractive industries and, predominantly, in tourism.
-South Sinai contributes some 20% of Egypt's tourist capacity, and 25% of its vital tourism revenue (SEAM 2004: 7); but this has brought little direct benefit to Bedu, who experience de facto exclusion from most mainstream employment.
+South Sinai now contributes at least 20 percent of Egypt's tourist capacity, and 25 -30 percent of its vital tourist revenue (SEAM 2004: 7); but this has brought little direct benefit to Bedu, who experience de facto exclusion from most mainstream employment.
 The result has been poverty, disaffection, and a profound lack of trust in the Egyptian government and its apparatus.

-Approximately half of South Sinai Bedu in work live around or below \$1 per person per day; while almost double the percentage (81% vs 44%) of South Sinai Bedu experience food poverty compared to the general population (Gilbert 2011b).
+Approximately half of South Sinai Bedu in work live around or below \$1 per person per day; while almost double the percentage (81 percent vs 44 percent) of South Sinai Bedu experience food poverty compared to the general population (Gilbert 2011b).

 Distrust is heightened in South Sinai by perceptions of identity arising from the state's intention to 'Egyptianize' Sinai (ICG 2007; Gilbert 2011a).
-South Sinai Bedu, of course, are all Egyptian citizens, despite a widespread sense among Egyptians that they are 'Other': 'uncivilized and unskilled.'(Aziz 2000: 33).
-Egyptian officials, according to Gardner(2000:51), 'can treat the Bedouins with mistrust at best, or contempt at worst.'
-Altorki & Cole (2006:12) suggest this hostility stems from the Bedu's being viewed as 'not really Egyptians' by the general population - and certainly not as loyal citizens.
-The intense securitization of the Sinai peninsula reinforces a widespread perception by Bedu that they are singled out for state scrutiny.
+South Sinai Bedu, of course, are all Egyptian citizens, despite a widespread sense among Egyptians that they are 'Other': 'uncivilized and unskilled' (Aziz 2000: 33).
+Egyptian officials, according to Gardner (2000:51), 'can treat the Bedouins with mistrust at best, or contempt at worst.'
+Altorki & Cole (2006:12) suggest this hostility stems from the Bedu's being viewed as 'not really Egyptians' by the general population and certainly not as loyal citizens.
+The intense securitization of the Sinai Peninsula reinforces a widespread perception by Bedu that they are singled out for state scrutiny.
 They are mistrusted, and they mistrust.
-Popularly blamed as Israeli collaborators, Bedu are still - as they were historically - disbarred from serving in the Egyptian army; and until 2007, uniquely among Egyptian citizens, were disenfranchized, their local councils not elected but appointed by the Governor.
-Lawful resistance, or assertion of legitimate rights and entitlements, has thus been hampered by weak or absent political representation.
+Popularly blamed as Israeli collaborators, South Sinai Bedu are disbarred from serving in the Egyptian army and police; and uniquely among Egyptian citizens are locally disenfranchised, their city councils are not elected but appointed by South Sinai's Governor.
+Lawful resistance, and assertion of legitimate rights and entitlements, havethus been hampered by weak or absent political representation.